Skip to main content

 Soil Evaluation & Dispersal

-Ohio uses soil classification (not a perc test) as the primary design criterion.
-A registered soil scientist or site-plan preparer conducts a soil profile evaluation to classify the percolation rate and groundwater depth.
-The dispersal field design is driven by:
+In Ohio, soil classification is used instead of a perc test to design septic systems.
+A registered soil scientist or site-plan preparer will evaluate the soil to determine the percolation rate and groundwater depth.
+This information is used to design the dispersal field.

 • Soil percolation class (1–4, fastest to slowest).